SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Soul Hex

-You can curse one creature you can see within 30 ft.
+You can curse one creature you can see within 30 ft of you for one minute.
 While in effect:
 • You add your proficiency bonus to damage against the cursed creature.
 • Your critical threat range increases by 1 against the cursed creature.
-• You gain hp equal to your warlock level + your Charisma modifier when the cursed creature dies.
+• You regain hit points equal to your warlock level + your Charisma modifier when the cursed creature dies.

 ## Level 6

 * Spiritual Pact Weapon

 You can summon forth a spiritual form of a weapon from your pact as a free action.
 As a bonus action, you can direct the weapon as desired to attack your foes.
 The weapon moves up to 20ft each time before striking.
+The weapon deals 1d8 + Charisma force damage on hit.
+This damage increases to 2d8 on level 11, and 3d8 on level 17.

 ## Level 10

 * Soul Shield

 You can use the power of souls to defend yourself.
-As a reaction, you can grant +5 to your armor class until the start of your next turn.
+As a reaction, you can gain +5 to your armor class until the start of your next turn.
+You can use this feature once per short rest.

 ## Level 14

 * Master Hex

-You can use Soul Hex twice times per short rest now.
+You can use Soul Hex twice per short rest now and you can use your bonus action to apply the hex to another creature before its duration expires.